Things you can't avoid in Alabama: Football, Christmas and Roy Moore

 Moore is pursuing a classic frontrunner's run-out-the-clock strategy to keep his campaign from making much news, which ends up tamping down coverage of the race overall, since Moore is the story.

 "This has always been a unipolar campaign," said former Alabama Democratic congressman Glen Browder.
 "It's about Roy Moore.
-Even when he was running against Luther Strange (in the GOP primary), it was about Roy Moore."
+Even when he was running against Luther Strange, it was about Roy Moore," he added, referring to the GOP primary.

 To get his message out, Moore has instead had to depend on allied outlets, including some from out-of-state, like Breitbart News, whose chairman Steve Bannon rallied with Moore here Tuesday night.